This content is still in development or in editorial

 Need to Know

 Spend the day--bring snacks, drinks, and your camera to document those great moments.
-Some big jumps/table tops for photo moments (these can be rolled so are not too scary).
+There are some big jumps/table tops for photo moments (these can be rolled so are not too scary).
 Picnic tables and restrooms available--no garbage service so pack it in and pack it out.
-Please pick up after your dog and horse!
+Please pick up after your dog and horse

 is less technical and a shorter loop than Honor Roll